THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Support for parents

 Moncler’s support for parents includes a range of opportunities for new parents to help take care of their children and return from leave.
 These opportunities include, for the first three years from the birth of a child, accepting requests for part-time work by new mothers and extending this working solution to fathers in specific cases, greater time flexibility in and out and systematic acceptance of requests for remote working up to a maximum of four days a week.
 In addition, since

 2022, the Group has been committed to allowing pregnant women to work remotely.
 It also includes additional paid leave for paediatric care, day hospitals, vaccines or the illness of children, greater flexibility in the use of optional maternity leave with the possibility of splitting up parental leave and the extension of paternity leave, also available in case of adoption.

 Support for people

-Furthermore, Moncler has increased the contributions borne to the complementary pension by the Company and simultaneously and has changed the method for calculating the annual welfare contribution to include two sustainability indicators, in addition to financial indicators.
+Moncler also increased the percentage contribution to supplementary pension by the Company, while also changing the methods for calculating the annual welfare contribution, including two sustainability indicators, to complement the financial indicators.

-The principles of the supplementary plan (including support for parents, for people and complementary pensions) will also be extended to the other regions where the Group operates and to Stone Island.
+The principles strengthened in the supplementary plan (including support for parents, people and supplementary pensions) will also be extended to the other regions where the Group operates and to Stone Island.